Derivation of effective gradient flow equations and dynamical truncation of training data in Deep Learning: Introduction

 In Theorem \ref{thm-gradflow-general-1-0}, we derive the gradient flow equations in the general case, without the assumption of cluster separated truncations.
 They describe dynamical truncations of clusters that are renormalized by the intersection of the positive sectors of all truncation maps.
 The geometry of the resulting configurations of data is significantly more complicated than the case discussed above, see for instance \cite{grilinmeywu}.
 An analysis of the dynamics is left for future work.

-In Section \ref{sec-std-gradflow-1-0-0}, we address two situations in which the gradient flow for the standard cost \eqref{eq-CostNpullb-def-1-0-0} can be explicitly controlled.
-In Proposition \ref{prp-conservation-1}, we prove, for fully collapsed initial data, that there exist matrix valued integrals of motion providing a spectral gap that drives the cost to exponentially converge to zero.
+In Sections \ref{sec-std-gradflow-1-0-0} and \ref{sec-std-clustered-1-0-0}, we address two situations in which the gradient flow for the standard loss \eqref{eq-CostNpullb-def-1-0-0} can be explicitly controlled.
+In Proposition \ref{prp-conservation-1}, we prove, for fully collapsed initial data, that there exist matrix valued integrals of motion providing a spectral gap that drives the loss to exponentially converge to zero.

-We remark that the situations considered in this work cover {\em underparametrized} DL networks as in \cite{cheewa-2,cheewa-4}, while overparametrized networks are customarily used in applications, \cite{ch-6,cheewa-5,GVS15,KMTM24,WGL20}.
+We remark that the situations considered in this work cover {\em underparametrized} DL networks as in \cite{cheewa-2,cheewa-4}.
+The constructive determination of loss minimizers in overparametrized networks, and geometric generalization bounds are addressed in \cite{chechiewamoo-1,ch-6,cheewa-5}; for related works, see for instance \cite{GVS15,KMTM24,tia17,WGL20} and the references therein.